uber/doubles/docs/source/usage.rst

         assert User.find_by_email('alice@example.com') == dummy_user
         assert User.find_by_id(1).name == 'Bob'

 For the sake of the example, assume that the two class methods on ``User`` are implemented.
-Instead of using a pure test double created by the ``Double`` constructor, we pass the real ``User`` object to ``allow`` and declare a message allowance for its ``find_by_email`` method.
+Instead of using a pure test double created by the ``Double`` constructor, we pass the real ``User`` object to ``allow`` and declare a allowance for its ``find_by_email`` method.
 This creates a partial double, stubbing that particular method call on the real object, but allowing everything else, such as ``find_by_id`` to work as usual.
 The assertions show that the stubbed method returns the predetermined test double ``dummy_user``, while the unaffected method returns a real ``User`` object like normal.

 After a test has run, all partial doubles will be restored to their pristine, undoubled state.

 Verifying doubles
 -----------------

 One of the dangers of using test doubles is that production code may change after tests are written, and the doubles may no longer match the interface of the real object they are doubling.
 This is known as "API drift" and is the cause of the situation where a test suite is passing but the production code is broken.
-This potential for API drift is often used as an argument for avoiding the use of test doubles.
-Doubles provides a feature called verifying doubles to help address API drift and increase confidence in test suites.
+The potential for API drift is often used as an argument against using test doubles.
+Doubles provides a feature called verifying doubles to help address API drift and to increase confidence in test suites.

-Verifying doubles are used just like pure test doubles, except they will cause the test to fail if a message allowance or expectation is declared for a method that does not exist on the real object.
-In addition, the test will fail if the method exists but is called with an arity that doesn't match the real method's signature.
+Verifying doubles are used just like pure test doubles, except they will cause the test to fail if an allowance or expectation is declared for a method that does not exist on the real object.
+In addition, the test will fail if the method exists but is specified with arguments that don't match the real method's signature.

 There are three ways of creating verifying doubles: